 As such, when you git clone a tag, there is a good chance you will end up in a detached head state.
 This isn’t the end of the world.
 You can compile the code you pulled down from your GitHub or GitLab server without a problem.
 But you won’t be able to make changes and easily merge back to master.
 You’ll have to jump through some hoops if you plan to do so.

-But if that simply caveat about the detached head doesn’t scare you off, don’t hesitate to perform a git clone tag.
+But if that one caveat about the detached head doesn’t scare you off, don’t hesitate to perform a git clone tag.
 In many instances, especially when working with git submodules or running continuous integration pipelines, a git clone tag operation makes sense.

 Become a Git power user